 The income section of the 1040A form only allows you to report limited types of income.
 Specific items include wages, salaries and tips, interest and dividend income, capital gains, IRA, pension and annuity distributions, unemployment compensation, Alaska permanent fund dividends and Social Security benefits.
 If you have other types of income, such as from a business you operate as a sole proprietorship, you still must report the income since it is taxable, but you must file Form 1040.

 After reporting your income, the 1040A form allows you to claim certain adjustments to arrive at your adjusted gross income.
 These include deductions for educator expenses, IRA contributions, student loan interest and tuition payments.

 Reporting tax, credits and payments on Form 1040A

-Once you calculate your tax, Form 1040A allows you to claim a limited number of tax credits such as for child and dependent care expenses, the credit for the elderly or disabled and education tax credits.
+Once you calculate your tax, Form 1040A allows you to claim a limited number of tax credits such as for child and dependent care expenses, child tax credit, the credit for the elderly or disabled and education tax credits.
 Your total credits reduce your tax bill on a dollar-for-dollar basis.
 After reducing your tax by the credits, you reduce it again by the amount of your tax payments and withholding.

 Differences between Form 1040A and Form 1040

 The filing status and exemptions section of Form 1040A is similar to the corresponding section on Form 1040.
 Due to the limited types of income you can receive and the limited adjustments to income you can make on Form 1040A, the income and adjusted gross income sections of Form 1040A are much shorter.
 One of the most significant differences between the two forms is that you can itemize deductions on Form 1040 but not on Form 1040A.

 When you use TurboTax to prepare and file your taxes, you don’t need to know anything about tax forms or tax tables.
 We’ll just ask you simple questions, fill in all the right forms, and do all the calculations for you.